zapp-134/FDD/docs/architecture.md

   C --> D
 ```

-Notes: in dev we run all three tiers in Docker Compose.
+Notes: in development we run all tiers locally using npm scripts; no container orchestration is required for local development.
 For production we recommend moving the data tier to managed Postgres, object storage (S3/MinIO), and a managed vector DB or hosted Weaviate/Pinecone.
 ### 3 — Contracts (tiny "contract" for key APIs)
 - Upload endpoint (/api/ingest): accepts multipart/form-data file; returns { jobId, status } (201).
 Backend immediately creates a job and persists to jobStore.
 Worker processes file and writes report to `reports/report_<jobId>.json` and `reports/report_<jobId>.md`.
 - ML `/process-file` (FastAPI): Accepts JSON payload with either `file_path` (dev mount) or `content_base64`.
 Returns { jobId, numChunks, indexed: boolean }.